FK Olimpik: Post-war period

-The 1995–96 season had the team play in the First League of Bosnia and Herzegovina and unfortunately that very same year they were relegated from the top tier of Bosnian football.
+The 1995–96 season had the team play in the First League of Bosnia and Herzegovina, but that same year they were relegated from the top tier of Bosnian football.
 The team would regularly enter and fall out of that tier for the next couple of years.
 Those moments brought along a myriad of various scenes, everything from euphoria whenever the team returned to the top tier to despair whenever they fell back out again.
 Those years the club was still in its infancy and was not yet ready to tackle the largest clubs in the country, the system was not put up yet with realistic grounds which would, throughout the following years, appear as a basic problem of the club.
 Many skilled, quality players who later participated both abroad and in the Bosnia and Herzegovina national team, acquired their affirmation through Olimpik.
 Some of them were not able to reach success by means of realistic predispositions, and some reached their maximal ability.

 Olimpik can with pride mention the names of players who carried its jersey during the period after the war.
 Names such as Almedin Hota, Zajko Zeba, Samir Muratović, Munever Rizvić, Šopović, the brothers Dalibor and Miodrag Nedić, Muamer Vukas, Muamer Jahić, Sead Bučan, Edin Đuderija, Edis Čindrak and many more players who shared both good and bad moments with everybody in the club.